lentidas/spotify-now-playing/README.md

 This is a fork of [ntthn0/Spotify-Readme](https://github.com/tthn0/Spotify-Readme).
 The original `README.md` is kept [here](./README-original.md) on the side, but the instructions and previews are also below.

+## Features

+- Shows the currently playing song on Spotify.
+- If nothing is playing, shows a randomly chosen track from the recently played 10 tracks of the user.
+- Multiple customization options, as shown in the previews below.

 ## Previews

 #### Default